Back to blog

 Sourcing passive candidates

-Today, companies with many positions to be filled cannot afford to only review active applicants.
-Data shows that 37% of workers in U.S. are passive candidates, people who don’t actively look for a new position.
-Thus, it is pivotal to keep seeking out candidates that are not actively looking for a job.
+Today, companies with many positions to fill cannot afford to review only active applicants.
+Data shows that 37% of workers in the U.S. are passive candidates, people who don’t actively look for a new position.
+Thus, it is pivotal to keep seeking out candidates who are not actively looking for a job.

 Sourcing passive candidates starts with getting data about them.
 Older candidate profiles from online platforms could be used as the initial source.
 However, you can also get creative.
 Your ideal candidate probably has a job someplace else.